sansmoraxz/haphe/crates/haphe-lua/README.md

   type table like a sync constructor and is awaited when called (`Type.connect(...)`), under the same gating as async functions; sync and async constructors share one namespace (duplicates are rejected);
+- **associated functions** — a receiver-less fn in a `#[script] impl` lands on the type table next to constructors and is called with no instance:
+  `Meter.flipped(false)`.
+Sync, async (same gating as async methods), and fallible forms all work; static generic monomorphs live under mangled names (`Tally.first__i64(...)`) and `dyn` generics under the bare name with runtime candidate scanning.
+Constructors, associated functions, and generic mangles share the type-table namespace — duplicates are rejected loudly;
 - **indexing** — `traits(Index(index = ..., output = ...))` /
   `traits(IndexMut(...))` map to `obj[key]` reads and writes.
 Registered fields and methods win; the custom index is the fallback for misses.
 Keys